What is a Delaware Medical Power of Attorney?

 What would it normally cost for a lawyer to help me get a Power of Attorney form for health care in Delaware?

 The fees associated with meeting and hiring your average lawyer to generate a Medical Power of Attorney might range between $200 and $500, depending on your location.
 Rocket Lawyer can offer much more protection than many other Power of Attorney template websites that you may find elsewhere.
 As a Rocket Lawyer Premium member, you can get up to a 40% discount when hiring an attorney.

 Are there any additional steps that I should take once I draft a Delaware Medical Power of Attorney?

 As a Rocket Lawyer member, you will be able to edit it, save it in PDF format or as a Word file, and/or print it.
 In order to finalize your Power of Attorney, it must be signed.
 You should be sure to send a final copy of your fully signed document to your agent(s) and care providers.

 Does a Medical Power of Attorney need to be notarized, witnessed, and/or recorded in Delaware?

 The requirements and restrictions governing PoA forms vary in each state; however, in Delaware, your Power of Attorney will require the signatures of two witnesses.
 The witnesses to your form should not be anyone who is responsible for your healthcare costs or who is affiliated with the healthcare facility that is providing your care.
 They should also not be your family members (including your spouse), heirs, or any other beneficiaries.
 As a general rule, your witness(es) will need to be 18 years old or older, and none of them should also be your agent.

-See Delaware Healthcare Power of Attorney law: Title 16, Ch.
+See Delaware Medical/Healthcare Power of Attorney law: Title 16, Ch.
 25